hpcleuven/VscDocumentation/source/brussel/tier1_sofia.rst

 :ref:`BrENIAC<breniac hardware>` (hosted by HPC-Leuven, 2016-2022) and :ref:`Hortense<Hortense hardware>` (hosted by HPC-Ugent, 2021-2027).

-It is in production since July 7th 2026 and is hosted by Vrije Universiteit Brussel.
+**sofia** is in production since July 7th 2026 and is hosted by Vrije Universiteit Brussel.

 .. _sofia_help: